 They were insanely delicious fresh out of the oven and just as enjoyable reheated the next day.
 My girls don’t tend to like muffins with almond flour in them and they were so fluffy they couldn’t tell the difference.
 Shhh, don’t tell them!

-Stop back by and let me know what you thought of these Grain-Free Double Chocolate Muffins!
+Stop back by and let me know what you thought of these Gluten-Free Chocolate Muffins!